 - Assignment #1: At the beginning of the semester, students will be requested to sign up for a week to facilitate the discussion of the reading and introduce them briefly at the beginning of class.
-In order to prepare for the presentation, they should meet with a speaking fellow and are encouraged to consult the instructor ahead of time.
-In the presentation, they should summarize the key concepts of the readings, their key historiographical arguments and questions, and introduce the geographical and environmental background of the area that they will have selected.
+Presenting students will have to do both optional readings, as opposed to just one case study.
+In order to prepare for the presentation, they should submit as first assignment a short paper (5-6 pages double spaced maximum) summarizing the key concepts of the readings, historiographical questions, and environmental background of the area that they will have selected.
 A short Power point is encouraged but not mandatory.
-Working in teams of two or three is highly encouraged and the presentation should not last more than 10-15 minutes per person, in order to open the floor to class discussion.
-The outcome of the presentation is the first assignment, a short paper (5-6 pages double spaced maximum) that can be submitted shortly after the presentation in class. - Assignment 2#: In the middle of the semester, students will have to submit a short paper (about 6-7 pages long) answering a prompt concerning key themes in environmental history analyzed in the first class of the semester.
-The prompt will be announced ahead of time. - Assignment #3 is a longer final paper (about 10 pages) on a key topic of environmental history or on a specific geographical area of interest.
-The paper can build on the presentation topic of assignment #1, but it requires additional research of secondary and if possible primary sources. - Participation consists of in person class discussions and participation in the two field trips to the Croton Dam Park reservoir and the Play "Shadow/Land". - Weekly Assignment: Students that are not presenting will post a couple of short paragraphs on Courseworks at noon the day before class.
+The student should consult with the instructor ahead of the presentation.
+Working in teams of two is highly encouraged. - Assignment 2#: In the middle of the semester, students will have to submit a short paper (about 6-7 pages long) answering a prompt concerning key themes in environmental history analyzed in the first class of the semester. - Assignment #3 is a longer final paper (about 10 pages) on a key topic of environmental history or on a specific geographical area of interest.
+The paper can build on the presentation topic of assignment #1, but it requires additional research of secondary and if possible primary sources. - Participation consists of in person class discussions. - Weekly Assignment: Students that are not presenting will post a couple of short paragraphs on Courseworks at noon the day before class.
 They are required to choose only one of the two weekly case studies.
 In the Courseworks post, they should briefly summarize the argument of the reading and post any questions, reactions, and observations.